 The links below offer access to communications intended for Managed Care Organizations (MCOs) and key information and tools used most often.
-General Information 1-2 Bed Adult Family Home Certification Standards Being a Full Partner booklet Capitation Rates DHS-MCO Contract Enrollment Data Family
+General Information 1-2 Bed Adult Family Home Certification Standards Being a Full Partner booklet Capitation Rates Contact Information - Managed Care

-The Department of Health Services has revised and updated its Wisconsin Statutes, Chapter 50 Resident Relocation Manual (PDF, 782 KB, 146 pages) .
-Under Wisconsin law, facilities relocating 5 or more residents must file a Resident Relocation Plan with the Division of Long Term Care.
+The Department of Health Services (DHS) has revised the Wis.
+Stat., ch.
+50 Resident Relocation Manual.
+Under Wisconsin law, facilities relocating five or more residents must file a resident relocation plan with the Division of Medicaid Services.
 A facility must not begin discharge planning for any

 The Wisconsin Healthcare-Associated Infections (HAIs) in Long-Term Care Coalition is a collaborative effort to reduce and eliminate healthcare-associated infections (HAIs) among long-term care residents.
 The Coalition brings long-term care providers, professional organizations, University of

 The Music and Memory Program brings personalized music to individuals diagnosed with Alzheimer's disease and other dementias.